layik/geocoder/README.md

 # roadmap

-  - import UK MSOA as example and make queries to return boundaries
+  - basic import works with geojson remote/local files, needs more work
-  - write functions to carryout above
+  - find function can query mongodb and return only geometries
   - generalise even further to import other countries or LSOAs etc

 # Dependencies